sysdiglabs/terraform-aws-secure-for-cloud/examples/single-account-k8s/README.md

 Deploy Sysdig Secure for Cloud in a provided existing Kubernetes Cluster.

-- Sysdig **Helm** [cloud-Connector chart](https://charts.sysdig.com/charts/cloud-connector/) will be used to deploy threat-detection and scanning features
+- Sysdig **Helm** [cloud-connector chart](https://charts.sysdig.com/charts/cloud-connector/) will be used to deploy threat-detection and scanning features
   <br/>Because these charts require specific AWS credentials to be passed by parameter, a new user + access key will be created within account.
 See [`credentials.tf`](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/blob/master/examples/single-account-k8s/credentials.tf)
 - Used architecture is similar to [single-account](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/blob/master/examples/single-account) but changing ECS <---> with an existing EKS